aaron-grau/curic/react/readings/redux_nontech.md

 * **Action**

-  Ex: "_The redux store is updated by dispatching actions._"
+  Ex: "_The Redux store is updated by dispatching actions._"

   An action is a POJO (plain old JavaScript object) with a `type` property.
   Actions contain information that can be used to update the store.
 They can be